TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.examples.rst

 .. literalinclude:: ../includes/email-alternative.py

-If we were sent the message from the last example, here is one way we could process it:
+If we were sent the message kutoka the last example, here is one way we could process it:

 .. literalinclude:: ../includes/email-read-alternative.py

-Up to the prompt, the output from the above is:
+Up to the prompt, the output kutoka the above is:

 .. code-block:: none